katlegorphele/alx-higher_level_programming/0x0A-python-inheritance/README.md

-A short description of listed files
+A short description of all listed files
 ## Files
 | Filename | Description |
 | -------- | ----------- |